malloc47/malloc47.github.com/_drafts/architecting-a-data-org.md

 activities that tend to arise over and over again in data
 organizations:

-- Query existing datasets to glean new insights, potentially extracting results into reports/dashboards
+- Query large datasets to glean new insights, potentially extracting results into reports/dashboards

 - Train ML models on datasets and deploy them so their prediction/inference is available for consumers to leverage